pitLittleValley/cal/README.md

 # cal
-Educationa Git project.
+Educational Git project.
 Creates a simple calculator in HTML and JavaScript in short steps.